 The Supplemental Agreement, which was initially proposed in 1985, will permit the Authority to secure its obligations to providers of credit or liquidity facilities securing Power Revenue Bonds by granting liens on Revenues on parity with Power Revenue Bonds.
 The Supplemental Agreement will be executed when owners of 100% of the outstanding Power Revenue Bonds consent thereto.
-Upon the issuance of the Bonds, the Series AAA Bonds and the refunding of the Refunded Bonds, the owners of 100% of the outstanding Power Revenue Bonds will have consented to the execution of the Supplemental Agreement.
-The Authority expects to execute the Supplemental Agreement after the issuance of the Bonds, the Series AAA Bonds and the refunding of the Refunded Bonds.
+Upon the issuance of the Bonds, the owners of approximately 99% of the outstanding Power Revenue Bonds will have consented to the execution of the Supplemental Agreement.
 See Appendix I-Summary of Certain Provisions of Proposed Supplemental Agreement, for additional information respecting the provisions of the Supplemental Agreement.